-The National Broadband Interoperability Test Bed (NBIT), opened in 2016, supports studies in wireless coexistence metrology and standards.
-NBIT lets researchers understand how radar, LTE, Wi-Fi and other systems interact in an integrated environment combining large anechoic and reverberation chambers.
-By enabling the testing of multiple independent networks (e.g., radar, LTE, Wi-Fi and other wireless systems) in a controlled environment, NBIT will shed light on these independent, uncoordinated systems’ ability to coexist without interference – an understanding critical to developing hardware and software capable of delivering on the promise of spectrum sharing.
-Unique to NBIT is the integration of a live LTE network, which enables real-world testing of this complex and increasingly ubiquitous wireless-data protocol.
+The National Broadband Interoperability Test Bed (NBIT), which opened in 2016, supports studies in wireless coexistence metrology and standards.
+NBIT lets researchers understand how radar, 5G and Beyond, Wi-Fi, and other wireless systems interact in an integrated environment combining large anechoic and reverberation chambers.
+By enabling the testing of multiple independent networks (e.g., radar, Wi-Fi, and other wireless systems) in a controlled environment, NBIT will shed light on these independent, uncoordinated systems’ ability to coexist without interference – an understanding critical to developing hardware and software capable of delivering on the promise of spectrum sharing.
+Unique to NBIT is the integration of live cellular networks, which enables real-world testing of this complex and increasingly ubiquitous wireless-data protocol.

-Given the increased crowding the airwaves, radiated testing with over-the-air signals (as compared to conductive testing using emulators where signals stay in silicon and copper) provides an environment better able to capture complex real-world conditions such as interference, multipath, shadowing and other factors influencing wireless-system performance.
+Given the increased crowding of the airwaves, radiated testing with over-the-air signals (as compared to conductive testing using emulators where signals stay in silicon and copper) provides an environment better able to capture complex real-world conditions such as interference, multipath, shadowing, and other factors influencing wireless-system performance.

 NBIT’s integration of large semi-anechoic (40’ x 23’ x 20’) and reverberation (17’ x 15’ x 18’) chambers enables a broad range of test conditions, from highly reflective ones that MIMO systems prefer to absorbent ones favored by traditional point-to-point systems.
 In addition to enabling realistic test environments, these chambers’ large volumes eliminate the risk of electromagnetic interactions among device electronics (as opposed to device antennas, the focus of radiated testing) corrupting experiments.
 In addition, the semi-anechoic chamber can be made fully anechoic using an RF-absorbent floor covering – or more reflective by hanging conductive curtains to create partial-multipath environments.

-In addition to the chambers themselves, NBIT’s systems include:
+In addition to the chambers themselves, NBIT’s capabilities include: